nkos-eu/nkos-eu.github.io/README.md

 - [2002](./2002) - NetLab conference.
 Lund, Sweden.
 - [2000](./2000) - at ECDL (European Conference on Digital Libraries), Lisbon, Portugal.

-See http://hypermedia.research.southwales.ac.uk/kos/nkos/ and https://nkos.dublincore.org/ for further details on previous NKOS workshops and information about NKOS generally.
+See https://nkos.dublincore.org/ for further details on previous NKOS workshops and information about NKOS generally.